home-assistant/home-assistant.io/source/_components/device_tracker.nmap_tracker.markdown

   required: false
   type: integer
 exclude:
   description: Hosts not to include in Nmap scanning.
-Scanning the host where Home Assistant is running can cause problems (websocket error), so excluding that host is a good idea.
+Scanning the host where Home Assistant is running can cause problems (websocket error and authentication failures), so excluding that host is a good idea.
   required: false
   type: list
 scan_options: